thomaspinckney3/cs4501/Project1.md

 Each container's image is built according to instructions stored in a Dockerfile.
 This is the list of commands required to install software and configure your image.
-You can read more about the syntax of Dockeriles on the Docker website.
+You can read more about the syntax of Dockerfiles on the Docker website.

 The Dockerfile I used to create tp33/django is at https:/github.com/thomaspinckney3/django-docker.